brianlmoon/murmur/README.md

 ## Features

-- **Posts & Replies** — Share thoughts with optional image attachments
+- **Posts & Replies** — Share thoughts with optional image and video attachments
 - **Topics** — Organize conversations by category; follow topics that interest you
 - **User Follows** — Build your own feed by following people you care about
 - **Private Messaging** — One-to-one conversations between mutual follows